yermolim/ts-image-viewer/README.md

 # ts-image-viewer
-browser image viewer with basic painting support
+Browser image viewer with basic annotationing support

 WIP.
 Readme will be added later.